-0.1 wt. % (Tables 1, 2, 3).
+by the different coloring of the teeth samples (Fig. 1).
+Modern tooth material is entirely white and concentrations of FeO and MnO are below 0.1 wt. % (Tables 1, 2, 3).
 Fossil dentin and cement and to a lesser degree enamel are characterized by light to dark brown staining and may contain up to 24 wt. % FeO and 1.4 wt. % MnO (sample 053-06; Table 2 and Fig. 4).
 The FeO distribution in fossil enamel is systematic in that concentration can increase from detection limit at the EDJ towards wt. % levels at the enamel rim (Fig. 4).

-The very low concentrations of K_2O , SiO_2 , and Al_2O_3 in modern and fossil materials indicate that crystallization or mechanical introduction of silicate phases into the fossil during diagenesis is not of importance.
+The very low concentrations of K2O, SiO2, and Al2O3 in modern and fossil materials indicate that crystallization or mechanical introduction of silicate phases into the fossil during diagenesis is not of importance.
 These components will not be discussed further on.

-10 4 Discussion
+4 Discussion

-Teeth are composite materials consisting of organic and inorganic components which undergo profound changes in chemistry and structure during growth and eventually during fossil diagenesis (Boskey, 2007; Kohn et al., 1999; Smith, 1998; Robinson et al., 1995).
-In the following, we decipher the chemical signatures preset during the

-- 15 growth of the tooth and later on superimposed during fossilization.
+Teeth are composite materials consisting of organic and inorganic components which undergo profound changes in chemistry and structure during growth and eventually during fossil diagenesis (Robinson et al., 1995; Smith, 1998; Kohn et al., 1999; Boskey, 2007).
+In the following, we decipher the chemical signatures preset during the growth of the tooth and later on superimposed during fossilization.
 This is done by comparing the chemical composition of modern and fossil material on the basis of the bulk composition as well as on the element distribution observed across enamel and dentin growth structures.
-These comparisons are supported by statistical methods such as linear regression analysis and single factor analysis of variance (ANOVA). - However, the compositions of dentin and cement are highly variable.
-ANOVA does not reveal significant differences among tooth populations and no systematic concentration relationships between these materials can be observed.
+These comparisons are supported by statistical methods such as linear regression analysis and single factor analysis of variance (ANOVA).
+However, the compositions of dentin and cement are highly variable.
+No systematic concentration relationships between these materials can be observed and ANOVA does not reveal significant differences among tooth populations.

-In order to generalize the observation made on the distribution of the major elements and to compare the compositions of enamel of different geological age and habitat, the relationship between concentration and enamel thickness (x) are quantified by linear regression analysis for each EDJ-rim profile in each specimen (number of profiles: 18 modern, 42 fossil).
+In order to generalize the observation made on the distribution of the major elements and to compare the compositions of enamel of different geological age and habitat, the relationship between concentration and enamel thickness (x)are quantified by linear regression analysis for each EDJ-rim profile in each specimen (number of profiles: 18 modern, 42 fossil).
 In order to account for variable thickness of enamel in large and small teeth and various regions of a tooth, enamel thickness along measurement transects has been normalized from x = 0 to 1.
-For each regression line, the coefficient of determination (R^2), the slope (m) and the enamel composition at the outer rim (x = 0) and at the EDJ (x = 1) have been calculated.
-The result of the analysis is given in

-Table 4 which summarizes the average value and standard deviations of each parameter for all modern specimens, for fossil specimens from Lake Albert and from Lake Kikorongo.
+For each regression line, the coefficient of determination (R^2) , the slope (m) and the enamel composition at the outer rim (x = 0) and at the EDJ (x = 1) have been calculated.
+The result of the analysis is given in Table 4 which summarizes the average value and standard deviations of each parameter for all modern specimens, for fossil specimens from Lake Albert and from Lake Kikorongo.

 In order to decipher differences among various tooth populations we applied single factor analysis of variance (ANOVA).
-The data set has been divided into 3 main pop-

-- ulations, modern enamel, enamel from Lake Kikorongo and enamel from fossil Lake Albert.
-The variances of the elements were then compared using the concentration values determined by the regression analysis close to the EDJ (x = 1 in Table 4).
-The results are shown in Table 5 indicating that there are significant differences ($\alpha < 0.05$) for MgO, SrO, Na2O, CI, F and FeO among the 3 sample populations, but this cannot - be verified for the measured Total, CaO, P2O5 and SO3.
+The data set has been divided into 3 main populations, modern enamel, enamel from Lake Kikorongo and enamel from fossil Lake Albert.
+The variances of the elements were then compared using the concentration values determined by the regression analysis close to the EDJ (x = 1in Table 4).
+The results are shown in Table 5 indicating that there are significant differences ($\alpha < 0.05$) for MgO, SrO, Na2O, Cl, F and FeO among the 3 sample populations, but this cannot be verified for the measured Total, CaO, P2O5 and SO3.
 The Scheffé test is applied to determine which population pairs cause the significant differences suggested by ANOVA.
-As a first approach the results can be used to subdivide the elements into 2 groups: distributions which are considerably influenced by post-mortem processes (SO3, F and FeO) and distributions which dominantly reflect in vivo processes (MgO, Na_2O , CI, CaO, P_2O_5).
-20
+As a first approach the results can be used to subdivide the elements into 2 groups: distributions which are considerably influenced by post-mortem processes (SO3, F